 - Uh… some rice.

 - Pre-heat your oven to 180C (350F) and line a large baking tray with baking / grease-proof paper

-- Mix your breadcrumbs with a pinch of salt and pepper and the spices in one bowl and in a separate bowl mix the non-dairy milk and tamari / soy sauce (you should have 3 bowls now, as per the picture above)
+- Put the cornflour in one bowl, mix your breadcrumbs with a pinch of salt and pepper and the spices in another bowl and in a third bowl mix the non-dairy milk and tamari / soy sauce (you should have 3 bowls now, as per the picture above)